 The three Disney-owned resort hotels at Disneyland in Anaheim, California – the Disneyland Hotel, Disney’s Paradise Pier Hotel and Disney’s Grand Californian Hotel – are awesome.
 After all, they are steps away from Disneyland park, Disney California Adventure park and Downtown Disney.
 And they will immerse you in the Disney experience.
 Disneyland resort hotels have great restaurants and killer pools and amenities.
 You can even start the day with a character breakfast.

 But all this awesomeness doesn’t come cheap.
 In fact, one night at a Disney hotel can easily cost more than $400.
 The alternative?
-Stay at one of the many off-property hotels near Disneyland and enjoy many of the same perks, for a fraction of the price!
+Stay at one of the many off-property Disneyland hotels nearby and enjoy many of the same perks, for a fraction of the price!

 Where To Get Disneyland Tickets and How To Book Your Off-Property Hotel

 Traveling Mom recommends Get Away Today for discounted Disney tickets and vacation packages.
 Not only does the company have the lowest prices, it offers a best price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.